-- 3.57.
-Paragraphs 3.58-3.61 provide recommendations on meeting Requirement 7 of SSR-2/1 (Rev. 1) [1]. - 3.58.
-Alternative means to shut down the reactor or to maintain subcriticality, and to accomplish residual heat removal and heat transfer to the ultimate heat sink in the different plant states should be implemented in accordance with the defence in depth concept. - 3.59.
+3.57.
+Paragraphs 3.58-3.61 provide recommendations on meeting Requirement 7 of SSR-2/1 (Rev. 1) [1].

+3.58.
+Alternative means to shut down the reactor or to maintain subcriticality, and to accomplish residual heat removal and heat transfer to the ultimate heat sink in the different plant states should be implemented in accordance with the defence in depth concept.

+3.59.
 Vulnerabilities for common cause failure between these alternative means should be identified and the consequences of such a failure should be assessed.
-The vulnerabilities for common cause failure should be removed to the extent possible where an escalation to a core melt accident would be the consequence of such a failure. - 3.60.
-The independence implemented between instrumentation and control systems, or in their support systems necessary for the actuation and operation of the instrumentation and control systems, should not be compromised by common cause failure. - 3.61.
-The instrumentation architecture supporting the actuation of the reactor coolant system and associated systems that is designed as safety systems should be independent, as far as is practicable, from instrumentation for monitoring of plant status.
+The vulnerabilities for common cause failure should be removed to the extent possible where an escalation to a core melt accident would be the consequence of such a failure.

+3.60.
+The independence of systems should not be compromised by common cause failure in instrumentation and control systems or in other support systems necessary for the actuation and operation of the instrumentation and control systems.

+3.61.
+As far as is practicable, instrumentation for the actuation of the reactor coolant system and associated systems, designed as safety systems and for monitoring of plant status, should be independent.